Twigonometry/Cybersecurity-Notes/Exam Resources/OSCP/OSCP - My Experience.md

 As for other certifications, I *may* have slightly caught the OffSec addiction, but I'm going to focus on my degree (and earning some money to finance other potential courses) before I try the next cert.

 With all that said, if you can afford to do the OSCP I highly recommend it and I hope this post helps you succeed.
 Thanks for reading!

+## Discussion

+I also [posted this blog](https://www.reddit.com/r/oscp/comments/q9emq8/i_passed_with_70_points_my_experience/) on Reddit, and answered some questions there about the post - check it out if you have any questions!